 These three new variables named Pre-operative Anaesthetic Information, Anaesthetic Catastrophising and Imminence of Surgery were entered into a multiple regression analysis.
 Multiple regression was employed to help determine if an overall level of anxiety can be predicted by the three new variables created during factor analysis (pre-operative anaesthetic information, anaesthetic catastrophising and imminence of surgery).
-This indeed was the case and Pre-operative Anaesthetic Information, Anaesthetic Catastrophising and Imminence of Surgery were deemed to be reliable predictors of increased anxiety on the day of surgery [23].
-It can therefore be reliably stated that increased anxiety prior to day surgery and general anaesthesia can be predicted by Pre-operative Anaesthetic Information, Anaesthetic Catastrophising and Imminence of Surgery (Tables 2, 3 & 4).
-Moreover, of the three, Imminence of Surgery to begin.
+This indeed was the case and Pre-operative Anaesthetic Information, Anaesthetic Catastrophising and Imminence of Surgery were deemed to be reliable predictors of increased anxiety on the day of surgery ^[23].
+It can therefore be reliably stated that increased anxiety prior to day surgery and general anaesthesia can be predicted by Pre-operative Anaesthetic Information, Anaesthetic Catastrophising and Imminence of Surgery in the three, Imminence of Surgery evoked the most anxiety, that is, most apprehension arose from waiting for surgery to begin.